"If everyone demanded peace instead of another television set, then there'd be peace."

 music, strange looking musical instruments, tapestries, rugs, pottery....

-very ethnic stuff.
 I started thinking that I had wandered into another “convention

 hall”.